Barron Trump: Fascinating Facts About Donald Trump’s Youngest Son, First Boy In The White House Since JFK Jr.

 According to Heavy, there is no official data on how tall Barron Trump is at the moment.
 However, recent photos with his dad and mom suggest that he is already nearing six feet tall.

-President Donald Trump is reported to be 6 feet two inches while the First Lady Melania Trump is five feet eleven without the heels.
+President Donald Trump is reported to be six-feet-two-inches while the First Lady Melania Trump is five-foot-eleven without the heels.
 Going by the photos, Barron is seen to be a little shorter than his father and is already as tall as his mom.
-That makes Barron’s height around five feet eleven inches with some estimates saying that he may be already six feet tall.
+That makes Barron’s height around five-foot-eleven-inches with some estimates saying that he may be already six feet tall.

 Do You Like This Pic!